Javen05/DWBI/README.md

 # DWBI
 Data Warehouse and Business Intelligence

+## Takeaway from Project:
+Through this project, I learnt to design a star schema that is meant for storing data to be analyzed.
+I also learnt to use Alteryx for data cleaning and transformation, along with using SQL scripts to create tables and import data from csv files.
+Finally, I learnt how to generate insights and recommendations from interpreting data and visualizations I have created, and present them to stakeholders of the business.

 ## About Project:
 ### Group
 1. Design a data warehouse using star schema format for the company.